TritonVM/triton-vm/specification/src/zero-knowledge.md

 ### Batch-Randomizer

-The batch randomizer is a uniformly random polynomial that is included into the random linear combination of polynomials in the batching step, in preparation of the low-degree test.
+The batch randomizer is a uniformly random polynomial that is included into the random linear combination of polynomials in the batching step, in preparation for the low-degree test.
 Its codeword is adjoined to the auxiliary trace but left unconstrained by all AIR constraints.

 The effect of adding the batch randomizer is that all codewords sent in the course of the low-degree test are perfectly